Active Substance: teduglutide

 Because the number of patients with short bowel disease is low, the disease is considered ‘rare’, and Revestive was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 11 December 2001.

 The medicine can only be obtained with a prescription.

 How is Revestive used?

 Treatment should be started under the supervision of a doctor with experience in treating short bowel syndrome.
 At the time of starting treatment with Revestive and regularly during treatment, a specialist should perform a colonoscopy (an examination of the bowel) to find out whether there are polyps (growths) in the large intestine.
+A colonoscopy should also be performed in children under 12 years of age if blood is detected in their stool.
 Any polyps detected before treatment will have to be removed.

 How does Revestive work?

-The active substance in Revestive, teduglutide, is similar to human glucagon-like peptide 2 (GLP-2), a hormone made in the gut that increases absorption from the intestine.
+The active substance in Revestive, teduglutide, is similar to human glucagon-like peptide 2 (GLP‑2), a hormone made in the gut that increases absorption of nutrients from the intestine.

 How has Revestive been studied?

-Revestive was studied in one main study involving 86 patients with short-bowel syndrome due to removal of a large section of the small intestine and who needed parenteral nutrition (nutrients and fluids given directly into a vein) at least three times a week.
+Revestive was studied in two main studies.
+The first study involved 86 adults with short bowel syndrome due to removal of a large section of the small intestine and who needed parenteral nutrition (nutrients and fluids given directly into a vein) at least three times a week.

-In this study, patients received 0.05 mg/kg Revestive or placebo every day for 24 weeks.
+In this study, patients received Revestive or placebo (a dummy treatment) every day for 24 weeks.
 The main measure of effectiveness was the percentage of patients who responded to treatment.
 Response to treatment was defined as reaching at least a 20% reduction in the volume of parenteral nutrition at week 20, and maintaining at least a 20% reduction of weekly volume of parenteral nutrition at week 24.